refinedev/refine/.changeset/mighty-olives-wait.md

 "@pankod/refine-supabase": patch
 ---

-Fix realtime subscriptions without filters.
+- Fix realtime subscriptions without filters.
+- Remove `and` and `or` filter types in realtime subscriptions.